Authoritarian Parenting Style

 - Rigid neck and shoulders: The stiffness in the upper body implies chronic tension and a lack of ease, often seen in those raised under authoritarian control where relaxation was mistaken for laziness or disobedience.

-Together, these features portray a Baddha—an embodiment of authoritarian parenting’s fruits—marked by guarded posture, chronic tension, and a rigid drive to suppress emotion in favor of control.
+Together, these features portray a Toshaka—an embodiment of authoritarian parenting’s fruits—marked by guarded posture, chronic tension, and a rigid drive to suppress emotion in favor of control.

 How Were You Parented?